Rinneagan/Cheesa-Website/README.md

-# Chemical Engineering Student Association
+# Chemical Engineering Students' Association

 The Chemical Engineering Student Association is a website built with React.js, Sanity CMS, TypeScript, and Styled Components.
 It serves as an online platform for chemical engineering students to connect, share resources, and participate in various activities related to their field.